Data Science and Society

-Study to become a Data Analyst who is able to provide solutions for societal challenges with the use of complex data sets.
+Become a Data Analyst and provide solutions for societal challenges with the use of complex data sets.
 Add value to a team, company or organization with a combination of technical skills, knowledge about legal and ethical issues related to data science, and the ability to effectively communicate with professionals and researchers from different disciplines.
-Specialize in Business, Governance, Media, or Health.

 Program and courses

 Data Science and Society is a multidisciplinary program that offers you the opportunity to specialize in one of four domains, Business, Governance, Media, or Health.
 Your specialization will be stated on your Master's diploma.